Astros' Evan Gattis: Blasts two homers Tuesday

 Gattis went 2-for-3 with two solo home runs in Tuesday's 6-2 win over Seattle.

-The two bombs gives Gattis 10 home runs over just 200 at-bats.
+The two bombs give Gattis 10 home runs over just 200 at-bats.
 He's just a part-timer in this potent Astros offense, but for those in daily transactions leagues, Gattis can be a weapon.
 He's homered in five of his last seven starts and six of his last 10.

 More News